SDGforskning/sdg-strings/SDG11_query_action_WoS.md

 TS=
 (
   (
-    ("access*" OR "increas*" OR "strengthen*" OR "improv*" OR "enhanc*" OR "better" OR "upgrad*" OR "scal* up" OR "expand" OR "expansion*" OR "advance" OR "advancing" OR "develop" OR "developing" OR "legislat*" OR "govern*" OR "strateg*" OR "policy" OR "policies" OR "framework$" OR "program*" )
+    ("increas*" OR "strengthen*" OR "improv*" OR "restor*" OR "enhanc*" OR "better" OR "higher" OR "overcome" OR "ensure" OR "attain*" OR "achiev*"OR "upgrad*" OR "scal* up" OR "expand" OR "expansion*" OR "advance" OR "advancing" OR "develop" OR "developing" OR "decreas*" OR "minimi*" OR "reduc*" OR "limit$" OR "limiting" OR "limited" OR "lowering" OR "lower$" OR "lowered" OR "fight*" OR "combat*" OR "declin*"
+)
+NEAR/5
+("access" OR "obstacle" OR "barrier" OR "hinder*" OR "hindrance*" OR "equitab*" OR "non-equit*" OR "legislat*" OR "govern*" OR "strateg*" OR "policy" OR "policies" OR "framework$" OR "program*"
+)
     NEAR/15
         (
           ("basic" NEAR/2 ("service$" OR "facility" OR "facilities"))